Kikikan/WinSonic/README.md

 1. Download the latest release from the Releases.
 2. Extract the appropriate `.zip` archive for your architecture (WinSonic_x.y.z.w_ARM64.zip or WinSonic_x.y.z.w_x64.zip).
 3. Inside the extracted folder, right-click `Install.ps1` and select Run with PowerShell to install the app.
-  - If not working use these PowerShell commands:
+  - If not working, use these PowerShell commands:
     - `Import-Certificate -FilePath .\WinSonic_x.y.z.w_arc.cer -CertStoreLocation Cert:\LocalMachine\TrustedPeople`
     - `Add-AppPackage .\WinSonic_x.y.z.w_arc.msix -DependencyPath .\Dependencies\arc\Microsoft.WindowsAppRuntime.1.7.msix`
 4. Follow any prompts to allow the script to run and confirm certificate installation.
 5. Launch WinSonic from the Start menu.

 Alternatively, clone and build from source.
-Use VisualStudio for development.
+Use Visual Studio for development.

 ---